 Basketball: The NBL is growing and growing in popularity in recent years and the talent leaving Australia for the NBA and European League is staggering.
 Australians also wager on the NBA and European leagues with it usually on during daytime hours in AEST time.

 Boxing/UFC: The UFC has stolen the mantle as the most popular fighting code in the world and the punters love it.
 Most Aussie bookies will have extensive markets on both boxing and MMA.

-Cricket: The big event in 2016 was the T20 World Cup, but the Australian summer should be fantastic with South Africa and Pakistan due to tour.
-It is also one of the most popular sports to bet on in the world with huge interest coming from the sub continent.
+Cricket: Australia is set to host the old enemy, England, in a five Test series in the 2017-18 summer.
+The Big Bash will also take centre stage over a six week period.
+Cricket is also one of the most popular sports to bet on in the world with huge interest coming from the sub continent.
 BettingSite.com.au will cover Test match cricket, T20s and One Day Internationals from a gambling perspective.

-Cycling: It’s an olympics year so cycling and the like are set to take centre stage.
-While it’s not as popular in Australia as other places, cycling wagering is readily available at Australian bookmakers.
+Cycling: While it’s not as popular in Australia as other places, cycling wagering is readily available at Australian bookmakers.
 Many of our best cyclists compete in European events like the Tour de France and various other events.

 Golf: Australia has long held a love affair with golf, with many of us growing up with Greg Norman the best player in the world.
 Not that much has changed with the Aussies still at the top of world golf with names like Jason Day and Adam Scott some of the best in the world.

 Horse racing: The gallops in Australia are no.1 and the bookies are all over both regional and metropolitan meetings.
 The crowning race in Australia is the Melbourne Cup but races like the Caulfield Cup, the Golden Slipper and the Cox Plate draw international attention.